Psychedelic/dank-docs/docs/basic-concepts/charging-stations.md

 ## Automation & Thresholds

-Dank's implementation of Charging Stations, together with the cycles finance ecosystem Dank Accounts have access too, allow it to add **more features to charging stations in the shape of thresholds and refill automations**.
+Dank's implementation of Charging Stations, together with the cycles actions users have access too, allow it to add **more features to charging stations in the shape of thresholds and refill automations**.

 Through the Charging Stations API, users can configure:

 - **Per-canister cycles refill request thresholds:** The cycles balance a canister has to reach to request more cycles to the station.
 - **Per-canister cycles refill amount:** The amount of cycles a canister can request from a station.
-- **Per-station cycles refill request thresholds:** The cycles balance a **station** has to reach to request more cycles to your Dank Account.
+- **Per-station cycles refill request thresholds:** The cycles balance a **station** has to reach to request more cycles to your balance in Dank.
 - **Per-station cycles refill amount:** The amount of cycles a **station** can request from your wallet when low on balance.

-This eliminates several manual aspects of Charging Station and Cycles Management for any canister developer; and provides a layer of control over the cycle consumption in the Dank Account.
+This eliminates several manual aspects of Charging Station and Cycles Management for any canister developer; and provides a layer of control over the cycle consumption.